Viatorus/emio/docs/API.md

 }
 ```

-If the `validate` (or if absent the `parse`) function is not constexpr a runtime format strings must be used.
+If the `validate` (or if absent the `parse`) function is not constexpr, a runtime format strings must be used.
 The
 `format` function don't need to be constexpr if the formatting shouldn't be done at compile-time.

 For simple type formatting, like formatting an enum class to its underlying integer or to a string, the function